Julio C. Teehankee: Networks and professional organizations

 Teehankee has held leadership positions in prominent professional organizations: council member (2019-2021) of the International Political Science Association (IPSA); president (2016-2019) and secretary (1995-1999) of the Philippine Political Science Association (PPSA); president (2009-2011) and executive secretary (2011-2016) of the Asian Political and International Studies Association (APISA); adviser (since 2016) of the Association of Political Consultants of Asia (APCA); Adviser (since 2017) the Philippine International Studies Organization (PhISO).
+Recently, he was the first Southeast Asian to be elected to the Executive Committee of the International Political Science Association (IPSA), an international scholarly association founded under the auspices of UNESCO in 1949.

 He serves as the regional manager for Southeast Asia and the Pacific of the Varieties of Democracy (V-Dem) project.
 V-Dem produces the largest global dataset on democracy with some 28 million data points for 202 countries from 1789 to 2019.
 Previously, he has served as Country Evaluator for the Bertelsmann Transformation Index (BTI) reports for 2003 and 2014; and as Country Reporter for 2006, 2008, 2010, and 2012.
 BTI is a 128 country project focusing on the political management of the transformation toward Democracy and a Market Economy.

 Teehankee is the associate editor of the Philippine Political Science Journal.
 He was former editor of the Asia Pacific Social Science Review.
 He is also a member of the editorial boards of a number of Scopus-indexed academic journals that include: the Asia Pacific Social Science Review, the Journal of Current Southeast Asian Affairs, the Asian Journal of Comparative Politics, and Asian Affairs: An American Review.

 He is a lifetime member of the Pi Gamma Mu Honor Society, Beta chapter, Philippines.